yogeshdecodes/yogeshdecodes/README.md

 An ambitious boy who loves to solves real world problems, day dream at nights and sometime codes too.<img src="https://media.giphy.com/media/WUlplcMpOCEmTGBtBW/giphy.gif" width="30">

 ### 🏆 My other interests
 I'm also Technical content writer and have a knack for writing too.
-Read my blogs on [Medium](https://medium.com/@yogeshyadav).
+Read my blogs on [Medium](https://medium.com/@yogeshyadav) or [hashnode](http://yogeshyadav.hashnode.dev).
 I look forward to absorb knowledge🧠,gain experience👨‍🏭, collaborate🤝 and build amazing products 🏭for the world🌍!

 <h3>Open source projects</h3>